 One of the most helpful fashion tips you could ever acquire is learning how to repair a zipper.
 This is because practically every dress, coat, skirt, and pair of pants in your closet has one.
 However, zippers can also cause problems, especially if you're out in public without access to household tools.
 Therefore, these fast fixes for public zipper emergencies may come in handy.

 The anxiety of someone seeing you with your fly down is enough to be on edge all day, making it difficult to focus on daily tasks.
+While there are some preventive measures you can take to keep your fly from unzipping, sometimes the unthinkable happens.
 Luckily, a few quick fixes help resolve the issue at hand.

 The most effective but least convenient way of handling your stubborn zipper is to grab a pair of pliers and put the fastener's teeth back in position.
 Considering most folks don't have a pair of pliers they can use on a whim, you may need to use an alternative, albeit unique, method.